Season 1, Episode 66

-Trade Data Monitor, assembles and counts trading goods, not services, however, there are smart ways in which economists can associate goods with services trade.
-For example, the wine trade tends to follow how well restaurants are doing or the luggage trade tends to follow the performance of the travel industry.
-We have seen a rebound in demand in the travel sector, however, it does feel very fragile.
+Trade Data Monitor assembles and counts trading goods, not services.
+However, there are smart ways in which economists can associate goods with services trade.
+For example, the wine trade tends to follow how well restaurants are doing, or the luggage trade tends to follow the performance of the travel industry.
+We have seen a rebound in demand in the travel sector, but it does feel very fragile.

 This is not necessarily reflected in the trade numbers.
-The Delta variant has the potential to undermine and slow down the speed of economic recovery, even though that is not something we have seen, yet.
+The Delta variant has the potential to undermine and slow down the speed of economic recovery, even though that is not something we have seen – yet.
 Trade data this year looks pretty good.
 It looks like the world has gotten back to normal-ish.
-It is important to note that that has a lot to do with the resiliency of the economies, and a year and a half ago, we didn’t know that we’d be in as good a place as we are now, even if it is fragile.
-Consumer demand has pretty much held up, and we haven’t seen a great depression because of COVID.
+It is important to note that that has a lot to do with the resiliency of the economies, and a year-and-a-half ago, we didn’t know that we’d be in as good a place as we are now, even if it is fragile.
+Consumer demand has pretty much held up, and we haven’t seen a great depression because of COVID-19.

 Brexit and the new free trade agreements

-DP: What’s been the impact of Brexit on UK trade, both from imports and exports perspective?
+DP: What’s been the impact of Brexit on UK trade, both from an imports and an exports perspective?

 Nevertheless, Germany is still a substantial market for the UK too.
 Despite Brexit, tariffs are still the same, and supply chains are still intact, so the UK remains a strong commercial ally and there’s no reason for companies to stop importing from the UK.

 The increased cost of having to deal with more regulators